feder-cr/resume_render_from_job_description/readme.md

 ## Disclaimer

-The information provided by ResumeBuilder AIHawk is for general informational purposes only.
+The information provided by Resume_Render_AIHawk is for general informational purposes only.
 The project is intended to assist with resume creation and may not cover all specific requirements for every job application.